Klemens von Metternich: Congress of Vienna

 In the autumn of 1814, the heads of the five reigning dynasties and representatives from 216 noble families began gathering in Vienna.
 Before ministers from the "Big Four" (the Coalition allies of Britain, Austria, Prussia and Russia) arrived, Metternich stayed quietly in Baden bei Wien, two hours to the south.
 When he heard they had reached Vienna he journeyed to meet them and encouraged them to go with him back to Baden.
 They declined, and four meetings were held in the city itself.
 In these, the representatives agreed on how the Congress would operate and, to Metternich's delight, named his own aide Friedrich von Gentz secretary to the negotiations of the "Big Six" (the Big Four plus France and Spain).
 When Talleyrand and Spanish representative Don Pedro Labrador learned of these decisions, they were incensed that agreements were negotiated by the Big Four only.
 Sweden and Portugal were similarly angered by their exclusion from all but the full Congress, especially since Metternich was determined to give the latter grouping as little power as possible.
 As a result, the Big Six became the Preliminary Committee of the Eight, whose first decision was that the congress itself be postponed to 1 November.
 In fact, it would soon be postponed again, with only a minor commission beginning work in November.
 In the meantime, Metternich organised a controversially vast array of entertainments for the delegates including himself.

 Leaving Castlereagh to negotiate on Tsar Alexander's behalf, Metternich briefly turned his attention to quelling anti-Habsburg feeling in Italy.
 Around the same time, he learnt that the Duchess of Sagan was courting the Tsar.
-Disappointed, and exhausted by social rounds, Metternich let his guard drop, angering Tsar Alexander during negotiations over Poland (then ruled by Napoleon as the Grand Duchy of Warsaw) by implying Austria could match Russia militarily.
+Disappointed, and exhausted by social rounds, Metternich let his guard drop, angering Tsar Alexander during negotiations over Poland (still formally ruled by Napoleon's ally Frederick Augustus of Saxony as the Duchy of Warsaw) by implying Austria could match Russia militarily.
 Despite the blunder, Francis refused to dismiss his foreign minister, and political crisis rocked Vienna throughout November, culminating in a declaration by Tsar Alexander that Russia would not compromise in its claim on Poland as a satellite kingdom.
 The Coalition rejected this utterly, and the agreement seemed further off than ever.
 During the stand-off, it seems that Alexander even went as far as to challenge Metternich to a duel.
 However, Tsar Alexander soon did a rapid volte face and agreed to the division of Poland.
 He also softened in regard to the Germanic Kingdom of Saxony, and for the first time allowed Talleyrand to participate in all Big Four (now Big Five) discussions.